fdeblasio/pokeemerald-expansion/README.md

 - Weedle (not in main game):
     - Learns Bug Bite at level 7 instead of 9

+- Beedrill (not in main game):
+    - Learns Leech Life and Drill Run by level up

 - Pidgey/Pidgeotto/Pidgeot (not in main game):
     - Learn Peck by level up
     - Learn Acrobatics by TM